collective/Products.AutocompleteWidget/README.txt

 There are a few parameters that can be set to alter the behavior of the widget:

-actb_timeout
-  How long (ms) before the autocomplete box times out and dissapears.
+        actb_timeout:           How long (ms) before the autocomplete box times out and dissapears.
 (Default: 2500, -1 to disable)

-actb_lim
-  How many choices to show in the autocomplete box at a time.
+        actb_lim:               How many choices to show in the autocomplete box at a time.  (default: 5)
-  (default: 5)

-actb_firsttext
-  Should the autocomplete serach be limited to the beginning of keyword (True), or should it search the entire entry for a match (False)?
+        actb_firsttext:         Should the autocomplete serach be limited to the beginning of keyword (True), or should it search the entire entry for a match (False)? (default: 0)
-  (default: 0)

-actb_filter_bogus
-  remove keywords that are not in the vocabulary and also remove redundant keywords, leading/trailing spaces etc.
+        actb_filter_bogus:      remove keywords that are not in the vocabulary and also remove redundant keywords, leading/trailing spaces etc.

-actb_expand_onfocus
-  expand the dropdown on focus.
+        actb_expand_onfocus:    expand the dropdown on focus.

-actb_complete_on_tab
-  set to 0 if you want tab to move the focus to the next widget.
+        actb_complete_on_tab:   set to 0 if you want tab to move the focus to the next widget. default is 1.
-  (default: 1)

 Credits
 =======